hstoklosa/twitter-clone/README.md

 For now there is only `docker-compose.developer.yml` that can be used to build the multi-container for local development.
 However, as I will be working on the project and getting closer to the finish line, I will be creating a `docker-compose.production.yml` for this repository.

 `env_file` options for development are already set up in `docker-compose.developer.yml`.
-All you have to do is ensure that you have the following environmental variables setup in the client/server.

-You can rename the `.sample.env` file to `.env`, and fill in the values accordingly.
+All you have to do is to rename the `.sample.env` file to `.env`, and fill in the values accordingly.

 The process for setting up **production environmental variables** will vary on the hosting platform that you're planning to use, therefore make sure to consult their documentation about the topic.